fifth-postulate/solving-permutation-puzzles/manuscript/Groups.md

 ## Exercises

-1. Verify the properties for the group mention in this section?
+1. Verify the properties for the group mention in this section.
 2. Work out the multiplication table for the following collection of permutations `Id`, `(1 2 3 4)`, `(1 3)(2 4)`, `(1 4 3 2)`?
 3. What elements should be added to the following permutations to make it a